 Cyprus Governor Sir Hugh Foot, Turkish Cypriot leader Dr. Kutchuk, Archbishop Makarios, and British Under?

-Cyprus Governor Sir Hugh Foot, Turkish Cypriot leader Dr. Kutchuk, Archbishop Makarios, and British Under Secretary for the Colonies Julian Amery continued their protracted negotiations on the future of Cyprus at Government House, Nicosia, May 6.
+Background: Cyprus Governor Sir Hugh Foot, Turkish Cypriot leader Dr. Kutchuk, Archbishop Makarios, and British Under Secretary for the Colonies Julian Amery continued their protracted negotiations on the future of Cyprus at Government House, Nicosia, May 6.

 Talks lasted two hours and then all four men left Government House.
 Archbishop Makarios told pressmen - they had not been allowed in during negotiations - that he would make his own statement on the situation within a few days.